 - Cash is self-control, it takes some work but is so worth it

 - Cut lessons if you can’t really afford them

 - Get help if you can’t afford groceries, food stamps are there for short-term use to help people

 - Save gas in your cars by planning those trips to town, combining all the errands into one trip

-- Janet, another thing, is after you pay off the car, keep it a long time, and put the money in a savings account for when you buy a new car.
+- Janet, another thing, is after you pay off the car, keep it for a longer time than you might have in the past, and put the money in a savings account for when you buy a new car.
 Cars depreciate so much.
 The worst investment you can make, but necessary.

 6. Budget With Envelopes

 Leanne reminded me to set up equal pay with monthly utility bills.
 I have always done that and I take it for granted.
 It’s awesome because there are no surprises like high bills!!

 $50.00 dollar bills (set your budget and put large bills in your envelope) if you go to the grocery store, you put the change in your grocery envelope.
 For instance, if your budget is $300.00 and you spend $80.00, you place the remaining $220.00 back in the envelope for the next grocery shopping day.

 $10.00 and $20.00 bills, fill the envelopes tagged with each person’s haircut.
 For instance, Mark’s haircut is $15.00 including a tip so I put $15.00 in one envelope.
 My haircut is $20.00 every two weeks so I have two envelopes, one for Mark and one for me.
 My envelope has $40.00 in it.